jsaikiran19/A-Simple-Url-Shortner/README.md

 Install the node modules using `npm i`.

 Start the mongodb using mongod.
 And then start mongo.
+(Requires mongodb to be already installed)

 Then run the index.js file with node which should start up ther server at 5000 port.